Updated: Jul 14

 Systems are most reliable when coherent.

 Unfortunately, I can only argue as a philosopher in support of this.
 I await for science to prove my generalisation here.
 Fortunately developments in Information Communication Technology (ICT), with its progress in Generative Adversarial Networks and a sundry of genetic systems, have been encouraging.

 Philosophers have always relied on their capacity to reason to prove their point.
 That is, of course, within the limits of the nature of reasoning itself.

 Beginning with individual mind experiments, philosophers have used their capacity to reason to gain control over their lives.
 As individuals and as communities, they have predicted the future independent of the gods and the deities dependent only on their capacity to reason.
-Control and prediction, they have surmised, underlie the test of reliability of their capacity to reason, their mental models.
+Control and prediction, they have surmised, underlie the test of reliability of their capacity to reason, reliability of their mental models.

 From experience, philosophers have always known that coherence is very much the constant companion of reliability for prediction with any given system.
 More coherence, more reliability for predicting.
 More contradictions, less reliability.

-Contradictions impair anyone’s capacity to predict.
+Contradictions, on one hand, impair anyone’s capacity to predict.
 From a contradiction, one can imply any statement whatsoever.
 That has been quite apparent with, again, the experience of philosophers.

 Pythagoreans, one might say, have been so addicted to coherence.
 Indeed, Hippasus probably has been so purposely drowned at sea by the Pythagoreans for simply discovering some glitch with their belief system, the existence of irrational numbers -- some glaring contradiction.